 BAM, TUB, PlasticsEurope

-First, defined, heterogeneous microplastic mixtures are developed for the environmental testing in water and soil.
-After the initial use of existing materials (e.g. particles from cryogenic grinding, commercial products), plants for the realistic and defined production of microplastic particles will be set up during the project period: UV degradation systems for thin-walled, defined materials, dry or aqueous mechanical abrasion systems for fibres from textile applications, and abrasion simulation systems for the generation of spherical particles.
-The other project partners will contribute to the characterisation of these model materials by applying their analytical methods.
+First, defined, heterogeneous microplastic mixtures were developed for the environmental testing in water and soil.
+After the initial use of existing materials (e.g. particles from cryogenic grinding, commercial products), plants for the realistic and defined production of microplastic particles were set up during the project period: UV degradation systems for thin-walled, defined materials, dry or aqueous mechanical abrasion systems for fibres from textile applications, and abrasion simulation systems for the generation of spherical particles.
+The other project partners contributed to the characterisation of these model materials by applying their analytical methods.

 WP 2 Development of sampling methods